MartinPankraz/ABAP-Developer-Day/PREREQUISITES.md

 2) **Bot Framework** - Follow the instructions outlined [here](https://learn.microsoft.com/composer/install-composer) to install the Bot Framework Composer on your client.
 In our case we have already installed the [.NET 3.1.426 SDK](https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-3.1.426-windows-x64-installer) and also the [Composer](https://github.com/microsoft/BotFramework-Composer/releases/download/v2.1.2/BotFramework-Composer-2.1.2-windows-setup.exe) for Windows.

 3) Microsoft Excel - Although most of the integration that we do also run in a Browser (e.g. the Teams or Word integration) we recommend to install the rich-client version of Excel.
 In this version it is very easy to connect to the OData service and get the data live in your Excel sheet.

+4) If you are using SAP CAL as an SAP backend system, it is recommended to add a host entry to your c:\windows\system32\drivers\etc\hosts file

 ## Where to next?